3-bits/moodle-theme_joomdlebs/README.md

 - 1.0 First release
 - 1.1 Use of bootstrapbase3b as a base theme.
 You must install bootstrapbase3b in order to use this theme
 - 1.2 Fixed the screenshot and some bugs
+- 1.3 Compatible with moodle version 2.6 and 2.7